siriusctrl/UniPublic/ML/week1.md

 2. Ordinal Quantities

-- explicit order in-between possible values but **no** numerical distances are defined
+   - Explicit order in-between possible values but **<u>no</u>** numerical distances are defined

 3. Continuous Quantities

-   - real-valued attributes with well-defined zero point and no upper bound
+   - Real-valued attributes with well-defined zero point and no upper bound

-   - numerical distances are defined between values
+   - Numerical distances are defined between values

-   - allow all mathematical operations
+   - Allow all mathematical operations

 ### Real world problem and world flow